José Torres Ramírez

 José "Pito" Torres Ramírez is a Puerto Rican politician affiliated with the Popular Democratic Party (PPD).
 He has been a member of the Puerto Rico House of Representatives since 2009 representing District 27.

 Early years and studies

 José Torres Ramírez was born in Coamo, Puerto Rico on July 27, 1962.
 He studied at the Colegio Nuestra Señora de Valvanera, and then at the island's public school system.

 Torres Ramírez graduated from the school of Mortuary Sciences of Mayagüez, and is a member of the College of Health Professionals.
 He also studied at the Pontifical Catholic University of Puerto Rico and is certified in handling fraud.

 Professional career

 Torres Ramírez worked as a retailer.
 He was president of the Retailers Association of Coamo and president of the Employers Board of the South, and president of the Board of Directors of the San Blas Savings and Credit Cooperative.
-He also served as Vicepresident of the Board of the Puerto Rico Multiple Insurances Cooperative.
+He also served as vice president of the Board of the Puerto Rico Multiple Insurances Cooperative.